eBike motors explained: front vs mid vs rear-hub motors

 • Front brake pads are showing a little more wear.

-• Because they are not as efficient as mid-drive motorcycles, they require more battery power.
+• Because they are not as efficient as mid-drive motors, they require more battery power.

 • Its placement near the crank ensures proper weight distribution and a low center of gravity, which improves the bike's handling.